Choosing the Right Finish for Your Hardwood Flooring

 The Main Choices in Hardwood Finishes

-At BC Hardwood we offer both prefinished and site-finished hardwood of the highest quality, along with sanding and refinishing services.
+At BC Hardwood we offer both prefinished and site-finished hardwood of the highest quality, along with sanding and hardwood floor refinishing services.
 There are typically three types of finishes for hardwood: oil based, water based, and conversion varnish.
 We offer oil and water based finishes both on pre-finished and site-finished products.
 Conversion varnish, however, is only offered on site-finished products.

 In each of the categories, customers can specify whether they want a matte or high-sheen finish.
 Whether you want matte or high sheen is simply a matter of taste.
 However, choosing oil-based, water-based, or conversion varnish is a more complex decision, and should be made from an educated position.